Frequently Asked Questions

 Is there a location?

-In order to acquire this location we need angel investors to provide member loans, or community-minded investors to purchase the site and lease back to the Co-op.
+In order to acquire a location we need angel investors to provide member investment, or community-minded investors to support investment in the Co-op.
 Are you interested?

 Are you part of the Moscow Food Co-op?